 Truckee River Raft Trip

-Spend a few hours exploring Tahoe’s wilderness the easy way, with a leisurely raft trip.
+A leisurely raft trip is a great way to spend a few hours exploring Tahoe’s wilderness.
 Grab a raft and float 5 miles downriver past pristine scenery and over tame rapids.
-Suitable for everyone, 2-years-old and older, including dogs.
-Takes two to three hours.
+This trip is suitable for everyone, 2 years old and older, including dogs.
+It takes two to three hours.

 Gatekeeper’s Museum and Lake Tahoe Dam

 Visit the Gatekeeper’s Museum for a lesson in Old Tahoe.
-See exhibits on Washoe history, the boating legacy on Lake Tahoe along with highlights from the 1960 Winter Olympics.
+See exhibits on Washoe history, the boating legacy on Lake Tahoe, and highlights from the 1960 Winter Olympics.

 The Gatekeeper lived in a cabin to tend to the Lake Tahoe Dam gates for the Truckee River.